Reality9/PizzaHack/README.md

 Project from Maghimim 2015 camp for teaching about the SQL Injection vulnerability, and about SQL.

+Magshimim (fulfilling in Hebrew) is an Israeli program for high-school students from the peripheries of the country.
+It provides them the opportunity to learn, and expirience the "Cyber" world from a "do-it-yourself" perspective, using tools such as this repository.

 Further documentation is pending.
 Pull requests and help appreciated.

 ![](http://i.imgur.com/9cOHfYrm.png?1)